za419/Hero/README.md

 Depends on [PicoSHA2](https://github.com/okdshin/PicoSHA2) for generating hashes - This is added as a submodule.

+Also depends on [date](https://github.com/HowardHinnant/date) for generating timestamps - This is also added as a submodule.

 ## Contributing
 To contribute to VersionControl, please note that git submodules are used in the project.
 This means that in order to properly clone it, you should pass